klavinslab/aquaverse/docs/concepts/index.md

 # Aquarium Concepts

 Aquarium data structures are intended to capture every aspect of a lab's structure.
-At the lowest level is the LIMS, which defines the types of samples and containers your lab users, as well as helps you manage the data associations and the locations of all of your items.
+At the lowest level is the LIMS, which defines the types of samples and containers your lab uses, as well as helps you manage the data associations and the locations of all of your items.
 On top of that are operations, which specify how a set of input items are transformed into a set of output items, as well as how exactly to perform that transformation.
 Finally, Aquarium's execution environment manages how operations are batched together and how technicians are instructed to do the individual steps or the operation's protocol.
 Here, we describe each of these aspects of Aquarium in a bit more detail to give you a flavor of what Aquarium does.
-More details can be found in the rest of the documentation, index by the sidebar to this page.
+More details can be found in the rest of the documentation, indexed by the sidebar menu on this page.

 ## Inventory System